Make Your Own Perfect Preserves Using A Pocket Sized Refractometer For Jam

 5. Boil the mixture until the temperature reaches 105°C on the thermometer.
 This should take around 10 minutes of boiling.
 It’s worth noting: in our kitchen we ran 2 different thermometers whilst boiling the mixture.
 When our precision thermometer from Ebro read 105°C (the ideal temperature we were looking for) the cheap sugar thermometer was still some way off reading “Jam”.

 6. Use an OPTi digital refractometer for jam to measure the °Brix of the mixture.
 Give the prism dish a wipe with a tissue to ensure that it is clean.
 Take a small sample of the jam from the middle of the pan, making sure to only sample pure jam and not impurities that may have formed on the surface whilst boiling.
 Place the sample onto the prism and allow 15 seconds for the temperature to stabilise so that the refractometer’s automatic temperature compensation is accurate.
 Press the READ button.
 A reading of 65 °Brix indicates that the jam is ready.
 Clean the prism dish and store away the refractometer for next time.

 7. Remove any scum from the top of the jam using a spoon to skim the surface and discard.
 Leave to settle for around 20 mins and then spoon the finished jam into sterilised jars.
 Place a disc of greaseproof paper over the top before securing with a lid.

 Ready to follow the instructions but need a new refractometer and thermometer?
-Visit Refractometer Shop and receive 50% off an ebro TLC700 thermometer when purchased alongside an OPTi Digital refractometer for jam or an Eclipse Optical refractometer for jam.
+Visit Refractometer Shop for your new ebro TLC700 thermometer, OPTi Digital refractometer for jam or an Eclipse Optical refractometer for jam.
 Available whilst stocks last.